 A significant number of auto lenders are offering forbearance agreements or deferred payment plans during the pandemic.
 This includes options for existing customers as well as those looking to purchase a new vehicle.
 Contact your lender or automobile manufacturer to learn more about their specific deals.

 Every credit card company has different options and eligibility requirements for forbearance or payment deferrals on your credit card debt.
 Some may allow you to defer payments while interest continues to accrue over a set period of time, while others may offer to reduce your interest rate or principal payments temporarily.
 Go to your credit card issuer's website to learn what options are available and what you have to do to get help.
 Even if your credit card company isn't offering a plan that works for you today, it might add new options in the near future, so check back frequently for updates.

 Forbearance process: utilities and property taxes

 Many cities and states across America are offering relief options for utility bills and property taxes to those impacted by the Covid-19 pandemic.
 This may include forbearance or deferred payments.
 Call your local municipality or utility provider for details.

 COVID + Credit: Steps you can take now

 One important thing you can do right now is to ensure your current credit reports are accurate and reflect any forbearance or deferred payment agreements you may have reached with your lenders.
 You can get six free copies of your Equifax credit report each year when you sign up for a myEquifax account.
-If you see something that appears to be inaccurate, you can dispute what you believe to be inaccurate or incomplete.
+You can also get your free weekly credit report through www.annualcreditreport.com.
+These reports are included in the free weekly Equifax credit reports currently offered on www.annualcreditreport.com through April 2022.
+If you see something that appears to be inaccurate, you can dispute the information you believe to be inaccurate or incomplete.